 NEPA was passed by Congress in 1969 to assure that all branches of government give proper consideration to the environment prior to undertaking any major federal action that could significantly affect it.
 Environmental reviews under NEPA involve integration of social, environmental, and economic factors within the framework of existing laws, regulations, policies, and agency guidance for project decisions.
-Although the Secretary's authority under section 124 is "notwithstanding any other provisions of law," the Department has determined that it is helpful to generally follow the procedures of NEPA.
+Although the Secretary's authority under section 124 is "notwithstanding any other provisions of law," the Department has determined that it is appropriate to prepare an EIS and otherwise follow the procedures of NEPA, as amended.
 The requirements of NEPA as implemented by the Council on Environmental Quality (CEQ), as well as NPS regulations and guidance for NEPA implementation and decision-making (Director's Order 12 and Handbook: Conservation Planning, Environmental Impact Analysis, and Decision-making [DO-12]) (NPS 2001b), will therefore guide this environmental review process.